In Summer

 "In Summer" is a song from Disney's 2013 animated feature film Frozen, with music and lyrics composed by Kristen Anderson-Lopez and Robert Lopez.

 Synopsis

-The song is performed by Olaf (Josh Gad), and is a comedic and ironic ballad in which Olaf expresses how he wants to experience the season of summer.
+The song is performed by Olaf (Josh Gad), and is a comedic and ironic ballad in which Olaf—an anthropomorphic snowman—expresses how he wants to experience the season of summer.
 He is seen in several positions, including in shades, relaxing in a hot tub, playing on a beach, dancing around sand people, and relaxing on a picnic, unaware that as a snowman he will melt, and therefore his dream is in vain.
 The song is considered darkly comical large in part because every single thing that Olaf does is something that will only make him melt faster.

 Background

 According to Josh Gad, since Robert Lopez had already co-written The Book of Mormon (in which Gad was the original Elder Cunningham), Lopez already knew what type of voice he had, and so that influenced the type of song that was written for him.
 Gad also appreciated being able to perform a song "without 20 f-bombs in it", so it was acceptable for a younger demographic.
 The songwriters asked him to do "the operatic ending", a request that amused Gad.

 He argued that the song was not morbid, and is instead filled with a "youthful optimism", as Olaf still acts like the ages of Elsa and Anna when they created him - he is the last vestige of their forgotten past - and therefore everything he does has a naïve and hopeful quality to it.

 The song replaced an earlier song for Olaf titled "Hot Hot Ice," which Anderson-Lopez described as "Hot Hot Hot meets Simon & Garfunkel.
 It didn't work."